ilikesymmetry/session-key-workshop/README.md

 ### Goal

-Call `click()` on [this contract](https://sepolia.basescan.org/address/0x67c97D1FB8184F038592b2109F854dfb09C77C75) with a Session Key.
+Call `click()` on [this contract](https://sepolia.basescan.org/address/0x8Af2FA0c32891F1b32A75422eD3c9a8B22951f2F) with a Session Key.

 ### Instructions

-1. Fork this repo (comes with simple wagmi app built-in with `Click` ABI).
+1. Fork this repo (simple wagmi app with required dependencies and starter files).
 2. Install depdendencies with `pnpm install`.
 3. Run app on [localhost:5173](http://localhost:5173) with `pnpm run dev`.
-4. Refer to [Session Key docs](https://smart-wallet-docs-git-conner-session-keys-coinbase-vercel.vercel.app/guides/session-keys) and build!
+4. Refer to [Session Key docs](https://www.smartwallet.dev/guides/session-keys) and build!